quantumJLBass/boa-fraud/profiles/people/MUELLER, NATHAN W/MUELLER, NATHAN W.md

 Before Transamerica Nathan worked his way up to a senior investment specialist at Janus Henderson.
 Helping folks understand various Janus Henderson investments and suitability in their portfolio.

 As a Ramsey Solutions Master Financial Coach he has helped clients work on modifying money behaviors and understanding the fundamentals of personal finance.
-His coaching experience doesn’t stop there, as he is a trained life coach by the Co-Active Training Institute, an ICF accredited coaching school.
+His coaching experience doesn't stop there, as he is a trained life coach by the Co-Active Training Institute, an ICF accredited coaching school.

 He graduated with a Masters in Business Administration with distinction from Keller Graduate School of Management and received his Bachelors of Arts in business administration from Western State University of Colorado.